 Once you descend, the cable car on the opposite side will take you to the Fräkmüntegg adventure park, where picnic areas, a high-ropes course and a summer toboggan ride provide further entertainment if you wish it.

-Afterward, a gondola ride will offer more aerial views to Kries, where you can catch the bus back to Lucerne.
+Afterward, a gondola ride will offer more aerial views to Kriens, where you can catch the bus back to Lucerne.

 Board a boat at Lucerne toward Alpnachstad and watch the mountain towns and the Alps ripple past for a relaxing start to your self-guided Mount Pilatus trip.
 Rather than being a single mountain peak, Pilatus Kulm is a small range, known as a massif, with several pinnacles to explore.